A Community of Immunity.

 - If you need to update your phone number and address to access your immunization records, go to Find My Immunization Record.

-The Centers for Disease Prevention and Control and the Minnesota Department of Health recommend people, vaccinated and not, get tested 5 to 7 days after exposure to COVID-19.
+The Centers for Disease Prevention and Control and the Minnesota Department of Health recommend people, vaccinated and not, get tested after exposure to COVID-19 or when developing symptoms.

 Minnesota has worked hard to make it easy and convenient to get tested for COVID-19.
 It is important to get tested if you:

 - Have not received your vaccine yet; and,

 - Are experiencing COVID-19 symptoms experiencing symptoms – even if you are already fully vaccinated.